ialbert/biostar-central/README.md

 Applications:

-- `forum` runs a Q&A forum inspired by StackOverflow see: [Biostars Q&A][biostars]
+- `forum` is an app that runs a Q&A forum inspired by StackOverflow see: [Biostars Q&A][biostars]
-- `recipes` is a webapp that can run command line scripts via a web interface see: [Bioinformatics Recipes][recipes]
+- `recipes` is an app that runs scripts via a web interface see: [Bioinformatics Recipes][recipes]

 In addition `biostar-central` includes applications that are not meant to be used independently but in conjunction with other apps.

-- `accounts` is a an application to manage user accounts (
+- `accounts` is an app that manages user accounts
-- `emailer` is an application for sending notificationa and emails
+- `emailer` is an app that can send emails

 [python]: https://www.python.org/
 [django]: https://www.djangoproject.com/